-A battery master switch must be fitted in the area of the rear left hand window, and must be clearly marked, 'ON/OFF'.
-If an electrical fuel pump is fitted, a fuel cut-off switch must be fitted within easy reach of the driver.
+f.
+A battery master switch must also be fitted in the area of the rear left-hand window, and must be clearly marked "ON/OFF", or have an Electricity Danger Decal.

+g.
+If an electric fuel pump is permitted for your Formula, a switch must be fitted within easy reach of the driver.